kizitonwose/Calendar/docs/View.md

 }
 ```

-You can do more than just using the day titles as the header.
+You can do more than just use the day titles as the header.
 For example, you can also show the month name if it is not already shown outside the calendar on a separate view.
 Feel free to get creative with your month headers and footers!
 For more complex usages, please see the sample project.

 ### Attributes